-Post-traumatic stress disorder (PTSD) happens after seeing or going through a traumatic event involving injury or death, such as an accident, rape, abuse, killing, natural disaster (like a fire, earthquake, or hurricane), or even experiencing a heart attack.
+Post-traumatic stress disorder (PTSD) happens after seeing or going through a traumatic event involving injury, violence, or death, such as an accident, rape, abuse, killing, natural disaster (like a fire, earthquake, or hurricane), or even experiencing a heart attack.
 PTSD causes recurrent flashback episodes and nightmares that can disrupt day-to-day activity.
-Some forms of PTSD include hyper-vigilance, extreme fear of the event recurring, anger or irritability, and a tendency to be easily startled.
+Some cases of PTSD include extreme fear of the event recurring, hyper-vigilance, anger or irritability, and a tendency to be easily startled.

-Treatment for post traumatic stress disorder can involve counseling, cognitive-behavioral therapy, psychotherapy, antidepressant drugs, antipsychotic medications, or a combination of one or more of these treatments.
-Also, sometimes eye movement desensitization and reprocessing (EMDR) helps to reduce the effect of traumatic events.
+Treatment for post-traumatic stress disorder can involve counseling, cognitive-behavioral therapy, psychotherapy, antidepressant drugs, antipsychotic medications, or a combination of one or more of these treatments.
+Also, sometimes eye movement desensitization and reprocessing (EMDR) may help to reduce the effect of traumatic events.

 Disability claims for PTSD, or post-traumatic stress disorder, can be approved by disability claims examiners in two separate ways.
-The first route for approval is for individuals whose medical records satisfy the requirements of Social Security's disability listing on anxiety-related disorders.
+The first route for approval is for individuals whose medical records satisfy the requirements of Social Security's new disability listing on trauma- and stressor-related disorders, added in 2017.
 The second means of approval is to get a "medical-vocational allowance."
-This may sound like it's an exception, but it's actually the manner in which the great majority of SSD and SSI disability claims are approved.
+This may sound like it's an exception, but it's actually the manner in which the great majority of SSDI and SSI disability claims are approved.

 What is in your medical records means everything to the processing of a SSDI or SSI disability claim.
-What should your mental records have to say about your condition?
-There should be at least one detailed description of a typical episode of PTSD, including the frequency and duration of any panic attacks, and what brings on worsening symptoms.
+Your medical records should contain at least one detailed description of a typical episode of PTSD, including the frequency and duration of any panic attacks and what brings on worsening symptoms.
 Your doctor should also include whether your description of your symptoms matches his opinion of your mental state.
-Most importantly, your medical record should include how your PTSD symptoms effect your ability to function, both at home and at work.
+Most importantly, your medical records should include how your PTSD symptoms affect your ability to function, both at home and at work.